• Europes biggest bike selection

 Why choose the Genesis Croix de Fer?

 The Genesis Croix de Fer is a beloved choice among gravel enthusiasts for its exceptional blend of classic steel construction and modern gravel bike performance.
-Its robust frame and versatile design make it suitable for a wide range of uses, from gravel riding and bikepacking to commuting and touring.
-The bike’s adventure-specific geometry and multiple mounting points ensure that it can handle both short rides and long expeditions with equal ease.
-Whether you’re navigating city streets, exploring remote trails, or embarking on multi-day tours, the Genesis Croix de Fer is built to deliver a reliable and enjoyable ride.
+Its robust frame and versatile design make it suitable for various uses, from gravel riding and bikepacking to commuting and touring.

 best steel gravel bikes